 Appeals taken from the federal trial courts go up to the United States Court of Appeals, Eleventh Circuit.

-Appellate Practice Section of the Florida Bar - The Appellate Practice Section of The Florida Bar has more than 1,700 members who practice in Florida's state and federal appellate courts.
-Members of the appellate practice section include civil and criminal lawyers, plaintiff and defense lawyers, and others interested in the appellate process.
+Appellate Practice Section of the Florida Bar – The Appellate Practice Section of The Florida Bar has more than 1,700 members who practice in Florida’s state and federal appellate courts.
+The top appellate attorneys are members of the appellate practice section include civil and criminal lawyers, plaintiff and defense lawyers, and others interested in the process.
 The section helps appellate attorneys improve their practice by providing continuing legal education seminars and disseminating materials on matters of interest to the membership, and through the exchange of ideas among the membership.
 The appellate practice section provides resources such as the pro se appellate handbook for Florida and a list of definitions important to appellate practice and procedure.

 Unpreserved Issues in Criminal Appeals – Visit the website of the Appellate Practice Section of The Florida Bar to find a scholarly article by Richard J. Sanders published in the Florida Bar Journal in the July/August edition in 2002.
 The legal article explains problems with unpreserved issues in appeals brought by criminal defendants.
 Find out why the appellate courts in Florida recognize three exceptions to the general rules of preservation which include fundamental error, ineffective assistance of trial counsel, and cumulative error.